azun5290/Directory-Services-Development/README.md

 :::: DirectoryServices.ActiveDirectory ::::

-Directory services namespace, C# objects, methods and classes exist for public distribution on MSDN/Technet - amnyone can use them - it's just that normally not many people do.
+Directory services namespace, C# objects, methods and classes exist for public distribution on MSDN/Technet - amnyone can use them - it's just that normally not many people do because scripting is much less painful.

 C# Directory Services project was quickly researched and executed while I was the AD technical Lead and senior systems engineer consulting for the main IT provider in Asia-Pacific region, during a project for a major Australian icon airline.